Courses that fulfill

 An introduction to the construction and interpretation of financial statements, valuation of assets, financial ratios analysis, and the construction and use of budgets for decision making.

 This course will help students understand the underlying logic of empirical work in economics.
 The topics we will deal with include descriptive statistics, discrete and continuous probability distribution functions, sampling distributions, confidence intervals, hypothesis testing and regression analysis.
 The course also helps students gain familiarity in using some popular and commonly used computer/statistical packages.
 Also listed as ECON 204.

 MGMT 211 LEADERSHIP: THEORY & PRACTICE (3 credits)

 In this seminar on leadership students will survey, critique and discuss leadership theory, research and practice.
 Students will complete exercises to develop and understand individual leadership skills and aspirations.
 Students also will explore links between the leadership and other organizational issues such as motivation, learning and organizational culture.

-MGMT 221 SUPPLY CHAIN AND OPERATIONS MANAGEMENT: AN INTRODUCTION (3 credits)
+MGMT 221 INTRODUCTION TO GLOBAL SUPPLY CHAIN MANAGEMENT (3 credits)

 This course focuses on introductory supply chain and operations processes and performance.
-Designed for students interested in consulting, positions in operations, marketing, or supply chain, the course introduces key global supply chain concepts and basic tools for effective supply chain management.
-Topics for exploration include global supply chains, retail logistics, and contemporary supply chain innovations.
+Designed for students interested in consulting and positions in operations, marketing or supply chain, the course introduces key global supply chain concepts and basic tools for effective supply chain management.
+Topics for exploration include global supply chains, retail logistics and contemporary supply chain innovations.